Information for institutions: how we collect theses and how the data can be re-used

 Here we describe how we aggregate the data, and provide guidance for participating institutions.
 We describe how EThOS harvests, uses, displays and shares each metadata field such as 'Awarding Body', and how researchers can re-use the data for their own research.

 We harvest doctoral thesis metadata from all UK institutional repositories and add the harvested data to EThOS.
 A careful matching process updates existing EThOS records with additional data, and new records are created where one does not already exist.
-Repositories are harvested approximately monthly using the OAI-PMH harvesting protocol standard.
+Each UK Institutional Repository is harvested six times a year using the OAI-PMH harvesting protocol standard.

 Many institutions hold older thesis records in your library catalogue rather than your repository.
 If you have thesis records that are not in your repository, send us a data file from your catalogue in Marc or CSV and we’ll convert the data to add to EThOS.